Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 2: Finding Balance
 *Setting: A virtual meeting space where they attempt to reconcile their views.*

-**Isabella**: "Maybe we can find a middle ground.
-What if we propose a policy that includes safeguards for marginalized communities?"
+**Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
+It could enhance our security narrative while promoting equity."

 **Cipher**: "That could work.
 If we frame it as a way to enhance security while promoting equity, it might gain traction."

 ### Scene 3: Climactic Confrontation
 *Setting: A public forum where both are presenting their views.*

-**Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
+**Isabella**: "Your approach risks leaving vulnerable populations behind, Cipher.
 We need to ensure that technology serves everyone, not just the privileged."

-**Marcus**: "And we need to protect our nation first.
-If we don't act decisively, we risk everything we've built."
+**Cipher**: "And we need to protect our future.
+If we don't act ethically, we risk everything we've fought for."

 **Isabella**: "But at what cost?
-We can't sacrifice our values for short-term gains."
+We can't sacrifice our values for the sake of progress."

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Cipher.
 We need to ensure that technology serves everyone, not just the privileged."